AksaRose/Kunji/README.md

 1. Click on the extension icon in the Chrome toolbar to open the extension popup.
 2. Paste your long URL into the input field.
-3. Click the "SHORTEN" button to generate a shortened URL.
+3. Click the "SHORTEN" button to generate a shortened URL and link to the QR code.
 4. Select the shortened URL, right click and copy the URL.
+5. Select the link to the QR code, right click and copy the URL.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>